Is the Cobberdog right for you?

 Therapy and Companion Dog

-What is an Australian Cobberdog?
+What is an American Cobberdog?

-How is it different from a Labradoodles?
+How is it different from a Labradoodle?

-The Australian Cobberdog has a unique personality all of it’s own.
-I would describe them as people lovers, human like in their ability to comfort and communicate, very intelligent (always the star pupil in obedience class!) definitely goofy and happy, strong athletes, calm companions (after the puppy stage!) and truly your best friend.(photo courtesy of Rob and Kris Libon)
+The American Cobberdog has a unique personality, all of it’s own.
+I would describe them as people lovers, human-like in their ability to comfort and communicate, very intelligent (always the star pupil in obedience class!), goofy and happy, strong athletes, calm companions (after the puppy stage!), and truly your best friend.

 What is the “Fleece coat?”

 The fleece coat is like human hair.
-It is a single coat with loose loopy spirals. or soft waves.
+It is a single coat with loose, loopy spirals. or soft waves.
 It feels soft to the touch.

 The fleece coat is a lower maintenance coat needing a brushing once every week or so and rarely needs a bath.